Best Of20 min read

 Pros:

-• Unique performance scoring — genuinely useful, not gimmicky
+• Unique performance scoring — actually useful, not marketing fluff

-• Excellent for ad copy and email campaigns
+• Strong for ad copy and email campaigns

 • Copy Intelligence is a standout feature